nikbrus0112-sketch/gridworld-vdn/README.md

 - **Fixed agent-to-goal assignment** — currently either agent may claim either goal (avoiding a combinatorial assignment problem); requiring agent 1 → goal 1 specifically would test whether IQL/VDN handle *implicit coordination on who goes where*, not just *when*, differently.
 - **Larger grid (e.g. 8x8)** to test whether VDN's advantage widens with longer coordination horizons — confounded by simultaneously increasing state-space size and difficulty for both algorithms, so a cleaner version of this test would be:
 - **Biased far-apart spawn positions on the existing 5x5 grid** — a cheaper way to stress-test long coordination/wait horizons without changing the state space size.
+- **Full two-pass collision resolution** — current collision handling can miss the case where two agents simultaneously target the same third, currently-empty cell; a known, accepted, rare edge case on this grid size.
 - **Randomized agent-processing order** — current collision resolution always gives agent 0 movement priority in a contested step; alternating or randomizing per-step would remove this minor asymmetry.